codingforeveryone/READMEs/JavaScript/array-methods-overview.md

 ```

 ##Array Behaviour

 ### Arrays are passed by reference

-In contrast to the primitive data types in JavaScript (Number, String and Boolean) - which are passed by value - arrays, like Objects, are passed by reference.
-This means that when an array is assigned to more than one variable, changing either variable will change the original array.
-This is because the value of the array is not copied.
-Instead the variables are assigned a 'reference' to the array.
-By contrast, when a number is assigned to a second variable, it is copied, so that changing that variable changes the value of the copy but leaves the original unchanged.
+In contrast to the primitive data types in JavaScript (Number, String and Boolean) – which are passed by value – arrays, like Objects, are passed by reference.
+When you assign an array to a variable, you create a reference to the array and store only the reference in the variable, not the contents of the array itself.
+By contrast, when a number is assigned to a variable, it is copied and stored in the variable as a value.

+###Consequences of passing by reference

+####Assigning one variable to another
+It is easiest to see the consequences of passing by reference by thinking about what happens when one variable is assigned to another.
+If you assign a variable holding a reference to an array to another variable, you are not copying the array contents into the new variable, but are assigning a reference to the same array.
+That means the same array can then be accessed and modified from either of the variables.
+By contrast, if a variable holding a number is assigned to another variable, the number will be copied, so that the first and second variables can be modified independently.

 ```javascript
 // Array passed by reference